Health Professions Development

 - Waldo County General Hospital to create a three county 24/7 Sexual Assault Forensic Examiner for Waldo, Lincoln and Knox counties. $45,000 over two years.

-- Maine Resilience Building Network to create a sustainable, regional structure that responds to the rapidly expanding requests for local training and technical assistance. $104,895 over three years.
+- Maine Resilience Building Network to create a sustainable, regional structure that responds to the rapidly expanding requests for local training and technical assistance on Adverse Childhood Experiences and resiliency. $104,895 over three years.

 - Maine Network of Healthy Communities to develop a 5 year communications plan designed to generate support for the value of community-based coalitions that are focused on prevention initiatives to reduce chronic disease/improve quality of life. $11,000